sbt/sbt/DEVELOPMENT.md

-# Cookbook of stuff to do while developing coursier
+# Cookbook of stuff to do while developing on coursier

 General note: always explicitly set the scala version at the sbt prompt, like
 ```